countable-web/open-source-corporation/hr/GIT.md

 # Git Flow Usage Examples

-This document provides examples of common git workflows to show new developers how use the git-flow branch conventions.
+This document provides examples of common git workflows to show new developers how use the [git flow](https://jeffkreeftmeijer.com/git-flow/) branch conventions.

 ## Working on a feature